Insider Sell: EVP, Finance And - GuruFocus.com

 Over the past year, there have been 2 insider buys and 17 insider sells for Axos Financial Inc. This trend suggests that insiders may be taking advantage of the stock's current valuation to realize gains on their investments.
 However, it is essential to consider the context of these transactions and the overall market conditions when evaluating their significance.

-On the day of Andrew Micheletti's recent sell, Axos Financial Inc's stock was trading at $40.6 per share, giving the company a market capitalization of $2,431.301 million.
-The stock's price-earnings ratio stands at 8.94, which is higher than the industry median of 7.9 but lower than the company's historical median price-earnings ratio.
-This suggests that Axos Financial Inc's stock may be slightly overvalued compared to its industry peers but undervalued based on its historical performance.
+On the day of Andrew Micheletti's recent sell, shares of Axos Financial Inc were trading at $40.6 apiece, giving the stock a market cap of $2,431.301 million.
+The price-earnings ratio stands at 8.94, which is higher than the industry median of 7.91 but lower than the company's historical median price-earnings ratio.

-According to GuruFocus, Axos Financial Inc has a price-to-GF-Value ratio of 0.76, with a GF Value of $53.31.
-This indicates that the stock is modestly undervalued based on its intrinsic value estimate.
-The GF Value is calculated using historical multiples, a GuruFocus adjustment factor, and future business performance estimates from Morningstar analysts.
+With a current price of $40.6 and a GuruFocus Value of $53.33, Axos Financial Inc has a price-to-GF-Value ratio of 0.76.
+This indicates that the stock is modestly undervalued based on its GF Value.
+The GF Value is an intrinsic value estimate developed by GuruFocus, calculated using the following three factors: